How to Track Macros (+ How-To Video!)

 Hopefully you have a smartphone to plug all of this into an app.
 If not, you'll be doing a shit-ton of math to figure out how many calories you've eaten.

 Remember: there are 4 calories per 1 gram of carbs and protein, and 9 calories per 1 gram of fat.

 But if you have an app, it does the math for you.
 Mike's app even has pre-saved foods.
 Oh joy!

 Always check your macros before eating.
 See what foods you can fit in and which you can't.
-If I want to eat Smarties before bedtime, I know a serving is 1 protein, 14 carb, and 4 fat . . . and since I'm a fiend, I'll want at least 3 tubes of Smarties so I need to factor that in for the rest of the day.
+If I want to eat Smarties before bedtime, I know a tube is 2 protein, 28 carb, and 8 fat . . . and since I'm a fiend, I'll want at least 3 tubes of Smarties so I need to factor that in for the rest of the day.
 (AKA, avoid eating a lot of carbs so I can enjoy Smarties later.)